Effective Date: 02/06/2020

 What information do we collect?

-We collect information from you when you place an order, subscribe to our newsletter, respond to a survey or fill out a form.
-Any data we request that is not required will be specified as voluntary or optional.
+We collect information from you when you place an order, subscribe to our newsletter, respond to a survey or fill out a form, such as our online mentorship forms.
+Any dat we request that is required will be specified as required, and otherwise the data we request is voluntary or optional.

 When donating or registering on our Site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number or credit card information.
-You may, however, visit our Site anonymously.
+You may, however, visit our site without registering and entering personal information.

 We sometimes collect information from you for a specific event, program or purpose.
 In that case, the information which you provide will be used only for the specific purpose identified and will only be shared with parties to complete your request.